10yard/grasshopper/readme.md

 The unused grasshopper sprite becomes active.

 The grasshopper has 50% chance of appearing instead of the spider.
-It occupies the lower section he screen and has its own unique sound.
+It occupies the lower section of the screen and has its own unique sound and movement.

 Tested with latest MAME version 0.254